cloudposse/github-action-atmos-terraform-apply/README.md

 ### Prerequisites

 This GitHub Action requires AWS access for two different purposes.
-This action will attempt to first run `terraform plan` against a given component and then will use another role to save that given Terraform Plan to an S3 Bucket with metadata in a DynamoDB table.
+This action will attempt to first run `terraform apply` against a given component and then will use another role to save that given Terraform Plan to an S3 Bucket with metadata in a DynamoDB table.
 We recommend configuring
 [OpenID Connect with AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to allow GitHub to assume roles in AWS, and then deploying both a Terraform Plan role and a Terraform State role.